shirazkn/shirazkn.github.io/content/posts/matrix.md

 title: "Matrix Multiplication"
 date: 2023-05-28T10:35:07-04:00
 draft: false
+tags: ["Linear Algebra"]
 ---

 In this post, <!-- I will summarize some of the linear algebra concepts I discussed over the past few weeks, and paint a useful *picture* of linear algebra based on the <span class=accented>singular value decomposition</span>.
 By a *picture*, I mean that it can serve as an aid for thinking about a variety of concepts in linear algebra.
 Additionally --> I want to bridge the gap between <span class=accented>abstract vector spaces</span> (which are the mathematical foundation of linear algebra) and <span class=accented>matrix multiplication</span> (which is the linear algebra most of us are familiar with).
 To do this, we will restrict ourselves to a specific example of a vector space -- the Euclidean space.
 Unlike the typical 101 course in linear algebra, I will avoid talking about [solving systems of equations](https://en.wikipedia.org/wiki/System_of_linear_equations) in this post.
-While <span class=accented>solving systems of equations</span> served as the historical precedent for mathematicians to begin work on linear algebra, it is today an *application*, and not the foundation of linear algebra.
+While <span class=accented>solving systems of equations</span> served as the historical precedent[^h] for mathematicians to begin work on linear algebra, it is today an *application*, and not the foundation of linear algebra.

 <!-- Sure, linear equations *behave* like vectors (you can multiply an equation by a scalar and add it to another), but a lot of other things (like functions and random variables) behave like vectors too. -->